 On June 30, 2020, GOCO entered into a zero-interest promissory note with The Conservation Fund, ("TCF") in the amount of \$6,250,000 for the acquisition of the Sweetwater Lake parcel for inclusion into the White River National Forest.
-The loan is due on June 30, 2023 and is interest-free through June 30, 2022, after which time the interest rate will equal the Colorado Treasury Pool rate of interest.
-TCF acquired the property in June 2020 to hold until it can be sold to the United States Forest Service when funds get appropriated from the Land and Water Conservation Fund.
+Per the loan agreement, the loan is due on June 30, 2023 and is interest-free through June 30, 2022, after which time the interest rate will equal the Colorado Treasury Pool rate of interest.
+TCF acquired the property in June 2020 to hold until it can be sold to the United States Forest Service ("USFS") when funds get appropriated from the Land and Water Conservation Fund.
+On August 31, 2021, the Sweetwater Lake parcel was sold to the USFS, and the loan balance was paid in full on September 2, 2021.

-During Fiscal Years 2020 and 2019, GOCO made certain payments to grantees in advance of completion of project objectives outlined in the grant agreements.
+During Fiscal Years 2021 and 2020, GOCO made certain payments to grantees in advance of completion of project objectives outlined in the grant agreements.
 Under this arrangement, GOCO requires the grantee to provide an annual expense report that describes how the advance payment was spent throughout the year.
 The expenses must comply with contractual obligations outlined in the grant agreement.
 This is considered a contingency eligibility requirement under GASB 33, as GOCO may request reimbursement of the advanced funds if the grantee does not provide the requested information or if the funds were improperly used.
 These funds may not be expensed by GOCO until the appropriate documentation is received.
-The Advanced Grant Payment balance on the Statement of Net Position is \$1,907,698 at June 30, 2020 and \$909,642 at June 30, 2019.
+The Advanced Grant Payment balance on the Statement of Net Position is \$2,406,877 at June 30, 2021 and \$1,907,698 at June 30, 2020.